 Al Salam operated in the historic communities of Dubai: Al Rigga, moving to Al Muteena and later Hor Al Anz, before relocating to its current site in Al Nahda 2.
 The original school has consistently been at the top of Dubai’s academic results and the high academic performance of its students has always been a distinguishing feature of the existing school which the owners intend to embed in the new campus.

 The Founder, Mrs Sue Johnston, named as one of WhichSchoolAdvisor's UAE Education Influencers in 2015, commented on the expansion plans that "People have been asking us to open a second school for over ten years, as we’ve always lived by our motto “The best for every child” and we’re delighted that we’re now able to do this through our partnership with Bin Haider Education."
 Bin Haidar Education is investing in the school building and has formed a long term agreement to be Al Salam’s property partner.
 The Group has a long-term vision to invest in education and see Al Salam Community School as the ideal partner with whom to align its values.

-The school is led by the former Principal of the original Al Salam Private School, Mr. Kausor Amin-Ali, who joined the school in 2017, taking over the Principal's role from Mrs. Johnston.
+The school was initially led by the former Principal of the original Al Salam Private School, Mr. Kausor Amin-Ali, who joined the school in 2017, taking over the Principal's role from Mrs. Johnston.
 However, within a year, Mr Amin-Ali had left the school and as at the beginning of the 2021-22 academic year, the third Principal to join the school in its third year of operation has been revealed as Mr. Kifaya Khan.

 A key offering of the original school, long before it was a requirement in Dubai schools, was to provide access and support to Al Salam's high quality education to students of Determination.
 In the last KHDA inspection report - for which the school was awarded a Good rating rating for the eighth year, the provision and outcomes for Students of Determination was rated Very Good.
 This highly inclusive ethos is expected to be a core aspect of the new Al Salam Community School.